-The Pilgrim Fathers set sail from Plymouth on the Mayflower on 6 September 1620, eventually landing and settling in present-day Plymouth, Massachusetts.
+The Pilgrims set sail from Plymouth on the Mayflower on 6 September 1620, eventually landing and settling in present-day Plymouth, Massachusetts.

-The Mayflower Museum explores the story of the Mayflower and the Pilgrim Fathers with information and hands-on displays, including dress-up and role play, a model of the Mayflower built by Devonport Dockyard apprentices in 1969 and a list of all the Pilgrims and their hometowns.
+The Mayflower Museum explores the story of the Mayflower and the Pilgrims with information and hands-on displays, including dress-up and role play, a model of the Mayflower built by Devonport Dockyard apprentices in 1969 and a list of all the Pilgrims and their hometowns.

 Visit the museum and enjoy learning more about this important moment in Plymouth's shared history with America.